First published, November, 2002 (some items updated in 2020)

 Why?
 One reason may be the approach taken by most reform proponents that essentially asks “what can we do to make this deeply flawed system less corrupt?”
 What might change if the approach was to ask “what conditions are necessary for a truly representative democracy?” and “how do we get there?”

 It’s a fundamental difference in approach.
 We view as a fundamental requirement for democracy that each person’s political influence result directly from the quality of one’s ideas and the energy put into promoting them — independent of a person’s wealth to the greatest degree possible.

 The excessive power assigned to money, especially in federal elections, is glaring.
-Even in the 2002 Congressional races, where money was less dominant as the determinant of the victors than in 2000, 95% of all House seats and 75% of Senate seats were won by the higher-spending candidate.
-Incumbents won 97% of races in which they ran. (based on candidate financial reports filed through September 2002, when this article was written.)
+In the 2002 Congressional races (in which money was less dominant than in 2000), 95% of all House seats and 75% of Senate seats were won by the higher-spending candidate.
+Incumbents won 97% of races in which they ran.

 And money is a conclusive determinant of who can compete.
 One-third of all those running for the House (157 candidates) — effectively ran unopposed.
 Thirty-five had no opponent at all, while another 122 faced challengers who spent less than $5,000.
 No wonder only 75 of the 435 House races were even marginally competitive (margin of victory less than 20 points).

 The depth of our problems in some specific realms such as campaign financing is explored in detail in other articles.
 Here, we aim briefly to explore an overview of some of our most vitally needed electoral reforms.

 1. Abolish the “Money Equals Speech” Doctrine

 2. Revoke the Precedent of Granting Bill of Rights Protections to Corporations